basilsaju/WeatherDataGen/README.md

   3. output file location.

 ###Logic Used:
-A random date is generated from which season is chosen.
-From the input file, other parameters like temperature, pressure, humidity are randomly generated within the range specified by the input file.
-Condition is calculated from the rule specified that takes temperature, pressure, humidity and season into account.
+A random date is generated for each season.
+From the input file, other parameters like temperature, pressure, humidity are randomly generated within the range specified in the input file.
+A weather condition is then calculated as per the values of pressure, humidity values and time of the day.

 ###Build:
 mvn clean install